 3. Use a Strengths-based approach

-Strengths-Based Budgeting (SBB) is in essence creating a financial environment that focuses on utilizing the unique talents and strengths of its creators.
-SBB strives to utilize individuals’ natural style, which is largely based upon their unique personality, experience, and areas of talent.
+Strengths-Based Budgeting (SBB) is creating a financial environment that focuses on utilizing the unique talents and strengths of its creators.
+SBB strives to use an individual’s natural style.
+Which is largely based on their unique personality, experience, and areas of talent.

 The assessments are grounded in decades of solid research based on two fundamental assumptions: